 For first-time users, the web browser client will download automatically when you start or join your first Zoom meeting, and is also available for manual download by visiting https://ufl.zoom.us/download

 Built-in webcams are acceptable, however in case you don’t have a built in camera we recommend the following camera.

 A microphone headset is a must for any real time student.
 We do not allow the use of built-in microphones, because they do not provide consistent clear audio.
 In the case you do not already own a pair of headphones with a mic, we recommend the following as an option.

 In addition to having a webcam and headset microphone, we recommend a dual monitor setup.
 Having two monitors will make taking classes online in real time much easier.
 Having one monitor with the class video conference and the second monitor with the program the instructor is walking through will make following along in class much easier.

 We require that all equipment is to be tested and ready before the start of the semester to ensure any technical issues are resolved ahead of time.

 All video lectures are uploaded within 24-48 hours to the students Canvas, and are available for students to view by logging into e-Learning.

 Please visit the University of Florida student computing requirements page for additional information.

-DW requires that students have access to and on-going use of a laptop/mobile computer for DIG courses in order to be able to function in the current learning environment.
-Some courses program courses will require the use of mobile computers for coursework.
+DW requires that students have access to and on-going use of a laptop for DIG courses in order to be able to function in the current learning environment.
+Some courses will require the use of laptops for coursework.
 Students are required to access electronic forms of information, submit assignments and communicate with other students and faculty electronically.
-DW requires each student’s mobile computer to meet certain minimum specs for heavy graphics use, the requirements documented below must be met.
+DW requires each student’s laptop to meet certain minimum specs for heavy graphics use, the requirements documented below must be met.